brjathu/PHALP/README.md

 `curl -L -o '_DATA.zip' 'https://drive.google.com/uc?id=1jEUahdb0WU5FOTllTEfFZrU4yQhshlQL&confirm=t'; unzip _DATA.zip`

 Besides these files, you also need to download the [neutral *SMPL* model](http://smplify.is.tue.mpg.de).
 Please go to the website for the corresponding project and register to get access to the downloads section.
-Create a folder `_DATA/models/smpl/` and place the model there.
 Otherwise, you can also run:

 `python3 utils/convert_smpl.py`